LeonAksman/LeonAksman.github.io/index.md

 ## Academic bio

-Since 2017 I've been a research associate at UCL.
-I'm a member of the Progression of Neurodegenerative Disease (POND) group run by Danny Alexander and Neil Oxtoby.
-I'm also a member of Andre Altmann's COMBINE lab.
-I completed a PhD in neuroimaging at King's College London in 2017, working with Andre Marquand and Dave Lythgoe on developing machine learning based methods to discriminate early neurodegeneration.
+I've been a postdoctoral research associate at UCL since 2017.
+I'm a member of the Progression of Neurodegenerative Disease (POND) group run by Danny Alexander and Neil Oxtoby, as well as Andre Altmann's COMBINE lab.
+Prior to UCL I completed my PhD in neuroimaging at King's College London in early 2017, where I worked with Andre Marquand and David Lythgoe on developing machine learning based methods to discriminate early neurodegeneration.

 ## Previous lives